CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

     }
   ]

-A block with the name "best matches" is the best case scenario.
-There are also 3 other kind of blocks, named "typo matches", "fuzzy matches with 1 edit" and "fuzzy matches with 2 edits".
-In case nothing is found, an empty array is returned.
-It is also possible (depending on settings and user input) that several blocks are delivered.
-In such a case it's up to you to decide which queries to use for the autosuggestion.
+The **“best matches”** block contains the highest-quality suggestions.
+Additional blocks may include **“typo matches”**, **“fuzzy matches with 1 edit”**, and **“fuzzy matches with 2 edits”**.
+If no suggestions are available, the response will contain an empty array.
+Depending on the input and configuration, multiple blocks may be returned.
+In this case, the client must decide which suggestions to display in the autosuggest component.
-If there is no need for some special logic, we recommend to use API v2 or v3.
+If such custom logic is not required, API v2 or v3 is recommended.

 V2 Response
 ^^^^^^^^^^^

-This version is for the simplest integration, as it will just deliver an array of strings.
-No grouping, no meta data.
-Just queries as strings.
-This is useful if you want a simple integration without any sophisticated feature.
+This version is intended for the simplest possible integration, as it returns only an array of suggestion strings.
+No grouping or metadata is included—only the suggested queries themselves.
+This option is useful if you want a straightforward integration without advanced features.

 **Response**: